t3l3machus/Villain/README.md

 ## Important Notes
 1. Villain has a built-in auto-obfuscate payload function to assist users in bypassing AV solutions (for Windows payloads).
 As a result, payloads are undetected (for the time being).
-2. At the moment, Villain instances connected with each other (sibling servers) must be able to directly reach each other as well.
+2. Villain instances connected with each other (sibling servers) must be able to directly reach each other as well.
 I intend to add a network route mapping utility so that sibling servers can use one another as a proxy to achieve cross network communication between them.

 ## Approach